 drives two seven segment displays.
 This will require you to include

-number.
+binary number.
 If you use the graphic design tool, you are free to use

 standard design elements from the Altera library.
 If you use VHDL,

 Use the 8 switches on the board to control the two inputs.
 Display the output on the board's 7-segment display as two hexadecimal digits.
 Note that the most significant digit will always be a 0 or 1, since the output of the circuit is only a 5-bit number.
-Double-check that the circuit works properly whether you interpret the 4-bit inputs as unsigned binary or 2's complement.

 Note that you will probably want to convert the two 4-bit inputs into 5-bit signals prior to executing the addition in VHDL.
 Then the result of the addition is a 5-bit signal you can assign to the output signal variable.
 The concatenation operator in VHDL is the ampersand: &.
 The following expression concatenates the bit '1' with the bit string "0010".
 The result would be the bit string "10010".